-Princeton University Library is pleased to announce that the papers of Yolanda Pantin, one of the most distinguished living poets of Venezuela and Latin America, are now available for research in Firestone Library’s Special Collections.
+Princeton University Library is pleased to announce that the papers of Salvador Elizondo, one of Mexico’s most innovative writers and a defining voice of twentieth-century avant-garde literature, are now available for research in Firestone Library’s Special Collections.

 Continue reading